cuiziteng/Aleth-NeRF/README.md

 Code is based on [NeRF-Factory](https://github.com/kakaobrain/nerf-factory), much thanks to their excellent codebase!

-Also if you use **LOM** dataset or our code & paper help you, please consider cite our work:
+Also if you use **LOM** dataset or our code & paper help you, please consider to cite our work:

 ```
 @misc{cui2023alethnerf,